Amathlog/INF8702/README.md

 It also contain a 3D viewer coded from scratch (some part were already coded such as shader parsing).

+It was coded with C++ and OpenGL and is compatible with Windows and Linux (MacOX was not tested but *should* work)

 It covers :
 - Texturing
 - Refraction